NagaAnjaliMoturi/Flipkart-Grid-6.0/README.md

 This project depends on the following libraries:

 OpenCV (opencv-python) for image processing.

 PaddleOCR for extracting text from images.

 NumPy for numerical operations and handling image data.

 TensorFlow and Keras for deep learning and model training.

-Tkinter for the GUI interface. re for regular expression-based date extraction. datetime for date parsing and validation.
+Tkinter for the GUI interface.

+re for regular expression-based date extraction.

+datetime for date parsing and validation.

 To install all dependencies, run:

-bash
-Copy code
 pip install -r requirements.txt

-## Model Training
-1. Dataset Preparation
-The dataset contains images of food items labeled as either "fresh" or "rotten."
-The images are preprocessed (resized, normalized) to match the input size required by the model.
-Data augmentation techniques (e.g., rotation, flipping) are applied to increase the variety of training data and improve the model's robustness.
-2. Model Architecture
-A pre-trained MobileNetV2 model is used as the backbone for the food freshness classification task.
-Additional layers (Batch Normalization, Dropout, etc.) are added for fine-tuning the model.
-The model is trained using binary cross-entropy loss and the Adam optimizer.
-3. Training Process
-The model is trained for several epochs, with callbacks used to adjust the learning rate and save the best model during training.
-The model is evaluated using a validation set to assess performance and ensure it generalizes well to unseen data.
-4. Retraining
-If you want to retrain the model with your own dataset, follow the instructions in training.py to prepare the data and retrain the model.